Energy Scaling Laws for Diffusion Models: Quantifying Compute in Image Generation: Results and Discussion

 \subsection{Individual Model Energy Scaling}

-Figure~\ref{fig:model_specific_validation} presents energy scaling validation for individual diffusion models on NVIDIA A100 hardware.
-All three models demonstrate strong adherence to our scaling law formulation with $R^2 > 0.92$, with learned parameters summarized in Figure~\ref{fig:model_parameters}.
+Figure~\ref{fig:model_specific_validation_plots} presents energy scaling validation for individual diffusion models on NVIDIA A100 hardware.
+All three models demonstrate strong adherence to our scaling law formulation with $R^2 > 0.92$, with learned parameters summarized in Table~\ref{tab:model_specific_scaling_parameters}.